TGChenZP/AFLBrownlowPredictor2024/README.md

 | MLP-AGNN | 0.913 | 0.912 | 0.911 | 3.25| 2.97 |
 | TF-AGNN | 0.916 | **0.916** | 0.914 | **3.27** | 2.86 |

-The top validation score models were put through evaluations based on the prediction objective (a Brownlow '321_Score').
-Every year from 2016-2022 were used as evaluation set for this score; the model predicting each of these evalution years are trained using all previous years data (see Appendix), and are finally averaged across each year.

 *LGB took too long to run year-by-year backtest and thus was left out despite having 4th highest Validation R<sup>2</sup>*